 HISTORICAL & ACADEMIC

-A selection of titles and databases, including historical sources dating from before the 20th century.
+A selection of historical sources dating from before the 20th century.

 Frazer, James (~1890)